collective/collective.recipe.backup/README.rst

 The script places a full backup in, by default, ``var/zipbackups`` and it puts a tarball of the blobstorage in ``var/blobstoragezips``.

-You can switch off creation of these scripts by setting the ``enable_zipbackup`` option to false.
-Also, if ``backup_blobs`` is false, the scripts are useless, so we do not create them.
+These scripts are not created by default.
+You can enable them by setting the ``enable_zipbackup`` option to true.
+Also, if ``backup_blobs`` is false, the scripts are useless, so we do not create them, even when you have enabled them explicitly.

 Restore